massahud/api-test-example-wiremock/README.md

 ========

 Wiremock is a mock and proxy for web services.
-This docker image have some pre-configured mappings used for my presentation of API tests with Rest Assured.
+This docker image have some pre-configured mappings used for my hands-on presentation of API tests with Rest Assured.

 ## Build